dkmak/AtLunch2/README.md

 - The user can select a search result to present a restaurant detail page with basic information about the restaurant
 - The user can favorite or unfavorite a restaurant from the details screen
+- The user can open a custom share sheet from the details screen to share a restaurant address or open the restaurant in Google Maps
 - The user can request a short AI-generated "Why Come Here?" summary on the details screen

 **Non-Functional Features**